-- 23. The HKOD of an unlisted index fund / passive ETF should disclose the matters set out in 8.6(f), (h), (i), (j) and (k) of the UT Code. - 24.
-For passive ETFs, the HKOD should also include disclosure of the following: - 24.1 8.6(u), (v) and (w) of the UT Code (where applicable) and the procedures / conditions in respect of the creation / redemption mechanism as required under Question 1 of the FAQs on Exchange Traded Funds and Listed Funds; and - 24.2 that at least one market maker is subject to three months' termination notice requirement.
+- 26. The HKOD of an unlisted index fund / passive ETF should disclose the matters set out in 8.6(f), (h), (i), (j) and (k) of the UT Code. - 27.
+For passive ETFs and unlisted index funds, the HKOD should also include disclosure of the following: - 27.1 (Applicable to ETFs only) 8.6(u), (v) and (w) of the UT Code (where applicable) and the procedures / conditions in respect of the creation / redemption mechanism as required under Question 1 of the FAQs on Exchange Traded Funds and Listed Funds; - 27.2 (Applicable to ETFs only) that at least one market maker is subject to three months' termination notice requirement.
 For multi-counter ETFs, this requirement is applicable to market makers in each counter and details of the multi-counter arrangement such as publication of trading information, distribution policy of the units traded under different counters and associated risks.
-Please refer to the Minimum Disclosure Requirements (contained in Annex 1 to this Guide) for details. - 25.
+Please refer to the Disclosure Guidance (contained in Annex 1 to this Guide) for details; and - 27.3 index-related risk disclosures e.g. risk relating to potential termination of index licence agreement and risk relating to index compilation by the index provider. - 28.
 All SFC-authorized passive ETFs and unlisted index funds are subject to the disclosure requirements of tracking difference.
-Please refer to the Circular to management companies of SFC-authorized exchange traded funds and unlisted index funds on disclosure of tracking difference and tracking error dated 4 July 2014 for details on disclosure in the offering document and on the website disclosures. - 26.
+Please refer to the Circular to management companies of SFC-authorized exchange traded funds and unlisted index funds on disclosure of tracking difference and tracking error dated 4 July 2014 for details on disclosure in the offering document and on the website disclosures. - 29.
 Please refer to the KFS template for passive ETFs / unlisted index funds.